Last updated on October 17, 2025

 What are Monks in MTG?

 Monks are one of the main creature types in MTG.
-Since monks have appeared only on specific planes, like members of the Ojutai clan in Tarkir, they have a very clear mechanic connection.
+Since monks have appeared on specific planes, like members of the Ojutai and Jeskai clans in Tarkir, and in Final Fantasy, they have a clear mechanical connection.
 Monks are tricky and oppose brute force, opting for subtlety.

-Monks rely on combat mechanics and intelligence, and in MTG that’s often related to combat abilities, combat keywords, and mechanically connected to noncreature spells.
-Monks are often white and blue, representing intelligence and discipline, with the occasional red and green for aggressiveness and growth.
+Monks rely on combat mechanics and intelligence, and in MTG that’s often related to combat abilities and combat keywords.
+They are mechanically connected to noncreature spells.
+Monks are often white, blue or red, and represent intelligence and discipline.

 Lone Missionary